pgraham/fig-standards/proposed/psr-cache.md

 {

     /**
-     * Here we pass in a cache key to be fetched from the cache.
+     * Retrieves a value from the cache for the specified key.
-     * A CacheItem object will be constructed and returned to us *
+     *
-     * @param string $key The unique key of this item in the cache *
+     * @param string $key The unique key of this item in the cache.
+     *
-     * @return CacheItemInterface The newly populated CacheItem class representing the stored data in the cache */ public function get($key);
+     * @return CacheItemInterface The newly populated CacheItem class representing the stored data in the cache.
+     */
+    public function get($key);

     /**
-     * Persisting our data in the cache, uniquely referenced by a key with an optional expiration TTL time.
+     * Persists data in the cache by the specified key.
      *
-     * @param string       $key   The key of the item to store
+     * @param string       $key   The key of the item to store.
-     * @param mixed        $value The value of the item to store
+     * @param mixed        $value The value of the item to store.
      * @param null|integer $ttl   Optional.
 The TTL value of this item.
-If no value is sent and the driver supports TTL
-     *                            then the library may set a default value for it or let the driver take care of that.
+If not specified, it
+     *                            will default to the longest legal value or a
+     *                            previously-user-specified default value.
      *
-     * @return boolean
+     * @return boolean True if the value was successfully saved.
+False otherwise.
      */
     public function set($key, $value, $ttl = null);

     /**
-     * Remove an item from the cache by its unique key *
+     * Removes an item from the cache by its unique key.
+     *
-     * @param string $key The unique cache key of the item to remove *
+     * @param string $key The unique cache key of the item to remove.
+     *
+     * @return boolean    True if the value was removed or did not exist.
+False otherwise.
+     */
-     * @return boolean    The result of the delete operation */ public function remove($key);
+    public function remove($key);

     /**
-     * Obtain multiple CacheItems by their unique keys *
-     * @param array $keys A list of keys that can obtained in a single operation.
+     * Retrieves multiple values from the cache for the specified keys.
      *
+     * Note: The order of cache items returned is not guaranteed, and should not
+     * be relied upon.
+     *
+     * @param array $keys A list of keys to retrieve.
+     *
-     * @return array An array of CacheItem classes.
+     * @return array An associative array of CacheItem objects, keyed by cache key.
-     *               The resulting array must use the CacheItem's key as the associative key for the array.
      */
-    public function getMultiple($keys);
+    public function getMultiple(array $keys);

     /**
-     * Persisting a set of key => value pairs in the cache, with an optional TTL.
+     * Persists multiple items in the cache at once.
      *
      * @param array        $items An array of key => value pairs for a multiple-set operation.
      * @param null|integer $ttl   Optional.
-The TTL value of this item.
-If no value is sent and the driver supports TTL
+The TTL value of all items.
+If not specified, it
-     *                            then the library may set a default value for it or let the driver take care of that.
+     *                            will default to the longest legal value or a
+     *                            previously-user-specified default value.
      *
+     * @return boolean True if all values were successfully saved.
+False otherwise.
+     */
-     * @return boolean The result of the multiple-set operation */ public function setMultiple($items, $ttl = null);
+    public function setMultiple(array $items, $ttl = null);

     /**
-     * Remove multiple cache items in a single operation *
+     * Removes multiple cache items from the cache.
+     *
-     * @param array $keys The array of keys to be removed *
+     * @param array $keys The list of keys to be removed.
+     *
      * @return array An array of 'key' => result, elements.
 Each array row has the key being deleted
      *               and the result of that operation.
-The result will be a boolean of true or false
-     *               representing if the cache item was removed or not */ public function removeMultiple($keys);
+The result will be True if the value was removed or did not exist or False otherwise.
+     */
+    public function removeMultiple(array $keys);

     /**
-     * This will wipe out the entire cache's keys
+     * Removes all cache items from the system.
      *
-     * @return boolean The result of the clear operation */ public function clear();
+     * @return boolean True if the clear command was successful, False otherwise.
+     */
+    public function clear();